What is the difference between the two pathways in the Residency program?

 Is a car necessary for the program?

 A car is not necessary for participation in the program.
-Many of our past residents have managed to successfully complete the program while using public transportation.
+Many of our past Residents have managed to successfully complete the program while using public transportation or car sharing.
 Access to a car and public transportation is one factor in determining your placement site.

 What about other resources (health insurance, child care, transportation)?